netopyr/open-dolphin/README.md

 - shared (code that is needed on both client and server)
 - client (visualization)
 - server (domain model and control logic)
-- combined-javafx (for testing the client-server combination)
+- combined (for testing the client-server combination)
 - demo-javafx   (again divided in client - server - shared - combined)

 General approach